Anatou/wacom-button-mapper/README.md

 I made this because of a bug preventing me from mapping my button over bluetooth This app is not finished, it's a minimium viable product because I'm lazy

+## What do you need for the "app"
-The python script uses os, json, subprocess, and pynput, I know I could cut the number of library by half
+The python script uses os, json, subprocess, and pynput, I know I could cut the number of library by half You need all the wacom drivers and library for your system too

 I made a cool logo if you want to make a clean .desktop file from the app